coderjoe/coderjoe.github.com/source/_posts/2011-04-03-official-rstarcraft-info-firefox-extension.markdown

 - firefox extension
 ---

-When [rstarcraft.info](http://rstarcraft.info "rstarcraft.info") was [launched](/archive/2011/03/23/rstarcraft_info_beta_launch/ "launched") a little over a week ago, it wasÂ accompaniedÂ by both a Greasemonkey script and a Chrome extension.
+When [rstarcraft.info](http://rstarcraft.info "rstarcraft.info") was [launched](/archive/2011/03/23/rstarcraft_info_beta_launch/ "launched") a little over a week ago, it was accompanied by both a Greasemonkey script and a Chrome extension.

 This was made very simple thanks to the fact that the structure of Greasemonkey scripts and Chrome extensions are very similar.
 However, this left me with a few small problems.